wlg1/univ_feat_geom/README.md

 `huggingface-cli login`

-Recommended Hardware Requirements: Allocate at least 100 GB of disk space when renting an A100 on Vast.ai (To work with large models like gemma-2-9b)
+Recommended Hardware Requirements: Allocate ~100 GB of disk space when renting an A100 on Vast.ai (To work with large models like gemma-2-9b)

 ## Usage